cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The expand\_message variants defined in this section accept domain separation tags of at most 255 bytes.
-If a domain separation tag longer than 255 bytes must be used (e.g., because of requirements imposed by an invoking protocol), implementors MUST compute a short domain separation tag by hashing, as follows:
+If applications require a domain separation tag longer than 255 bytes, e.g., because of requirements imposed by an invoking protocol, implementors MUST compute a short domain separation tag by hashing, as follows:

 - For expand\_message\_xmd using hash function H, DST is computed as